baditaflorin/github-stars/readme.md

 ## Jupyter Notebook

+*   [NirDiamant/Prompt_Engineering](https://github.com/NirDiamant/Prompt_Engineering): This repository offers a comprehensive collection of tutorials and implementations for Prompt Engineering techniques, ranging from fundamental concepts to advanced strategies.
+It serves as an essential resource for mastering the art of effectively communicating with and leveraging large language models in AI applications.
+*   [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents): This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
+It serves as a comprehensive guide for building intelligent, interactive AI systems.
 *   [NirDiamant/RAG_Techniques](https://github.com/NirDiamant/RAG_Techniques): This repository showcases various advanced techniques for Retrieval-Augmented Generation (RAG) systems.
 RAG systems combine information retrieval with generative models to provide accurate and contextually rich responses.
 *   [nicoloboschi/awesome-rag](https://github.com/nicoloboschi/awesome-rag)
 *   [onnx/models](https://github.com/onnx/models): A collection of pre-trained, state-of-the-art models in the ONNX format